 Most of these tips seem obvious.
 We often become lax when we are used to preparing meals for ourselves.
 When cooking for guests, we need to adjust our behavior.
 Practice proper hygiene at all times and you don’t have any bad habits to break.

 Other people reason that cooking temperatures kill bacteria.
-Different bacteria require different temperatures and cooking times.
+Various bacteria require different temperatures and cooking times.
 You often taste near the end of preparation when there may not be enough time to cook.
 Consider this, would you favor a restaurant that adds a half teaspoon of saliva to their food even if it cooks it long enough to kill bacteria?

 The coronavirus pandemic has taught us all to be more conscious of hygiene.
 Don’t lower your standards in the kitchen.
 Continue to taste food responsibly before serving.